Most Beautiful Cities in Eastern Europe to Visit

 It’s no wonder why so many people think that Budapest is one of the prettiest cities in Eastern Europe.
 It’s not just the landmarks that are impressive but each and every ordinary residential building with its unique architectural features makes you want to stop and admire it.

-Not only is this city budget-friendly, but you can visit it throughout the year.
+Not only is this European city budget-friendly, but you can visit it throughout the year.
 In spring and summer, you’ll enjoy some amazing festivals, in fall, the foliage will win you over, and in winter, the magic arrives with all the Christmas markets and decorated streets.

 You can easily spend a week (or even more) in this city because it has so much to offer, but if you only have 3-4 days in Budapest, there are quite a few places that you have to visit.
 These include the Parliament Building, Buda Castle, Fisherman’s Bastion, the Jewish Quarter, and the Hungarian National Museum.